syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Mathematical-Equation.md

 ## Types of equation

-The following different structures of equation can be created by using the Essential DocIO.
+The following different structures of equation can be created by using the Essential&reg; DocIO.

 ![Different structures of equation in Microsoft Word application](WorkingwithMathematicalEquation_images/EquationStructures.png)